Virbula/pve-kernel-build/README.md

 # Virbula pve-kernel-build
 Automated PVE Kernel Build With Docker Containers, used by the Virbula team for building and customizing the PVE Kernel for experimentation.

+Important Note: You need to make sure you docker instance provides enough disk space for the container.
+On Docker Desktop, this is a resource limit setting you can set in the Settings configuration section.

+# License

 AGPL v3.0 license, open source as Proxmox PVE license.